 The whole concept of edetailing in pharma was once designed because doctors didn’t have enough time to engage with representatives.
 The numerous interactive elements and complex navigation are there not just to show off.
 Using them is crucial because it allows to present information more efficiently.
 In an often cited survey, 75% of general marketing respondents said they would increase their utilization of interactive content during 2017.
 For retail, this spells opportunity.
 For pharma, necessity.
 That’s why HTML5 presentations are so important.

 On the other hand, for example, websites also have interactive features like checkboxes, flipping card quizzes and so on.
 The difference is, websites are normally navigated in more relaxed settings.
 An HTML5 presentation, however, needs to incorporate different types of content so that they are most accessible at any second.
 This means a lot of work needs to be done to ensure the different elements on the same slide look and work well together.

 3. eDetailing content needs to be CLM-compatible

-Perhaps the most concerning moment about these presentations is that they don’t function in isolation.
-As the presentation unfolds, the data received from the doctor needs to be captured by the CLM system that the company uses.
+Perhaps the most concerning moment about these presentations is that they don’t function in isolation. edetailing software is a hard nut to crack, every content manager knows that.
+An eloquent edetailing example is the fact that as the presentation unfolds, the data received from the doctor needs to be captured by the CLM system that the company uses.
 To address the CLM, the code needs to rely on the corresponding API.
 As you might have known (or guessed), different CLM systems use different API sets, so a programming guru typically needs to adjust the code accordingly.
 This can be an infuriatingly meticulous work to do, so – extra bit of attention here.